-To designate members to speak, to encourage parishioners to attend, to provide a meeting space, to recruit members from the broader public to attend, and to identify select speakers for the vigil.
+To designate members of the congregation to speak, to encourage parishioners to attend, to provide a meeting space, to recruit members from the broader public to attend, and to identify select speakers for the vigil.

 To designate members of department leadership to speak and to encourage members of the force to attend as audience members.